gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 ![](./images/control-plane-components-2.png)

-A control-plane has lots of components:
+A control plane has lots of components:
 - Everything needed to run vanilla Kubernetes
 - etcd main & events (split for performance reasons)
 - Kube-.*-manager